hooroo/http_api_tools/README.md

 It has been written to work as a whole where the producer and client of the api are both maintained by the same development team.
 Conventions are used throughout to keep things simple.
 At this stage, breaking these conventions isn't supported in many cases but the gem can be extended towards this goal as the needs arise.
 Please see the note on performance in the section on contributing at the end of this document.

 ### Serialization
-Serialization is carried out through serializers.
-There is a one-to-one mapping between a model class and it's corresponding serializer class.
+There is an intentional one-to-one mapping between a model class and it's corresponding serializer class.

 Eg: For a model called `User`, a serializer called `UserSerializer` would automatically be used to serialize instances.

+The intention is that a resource should always be represented in the same way as returning different representations for different scenarios only causes confusion.
+If the same data needs to be represented using various resources, that's ok, they should however be different resources with different names and different urls.

 To use a serializer in a controller you should instantiate an instance of the serializer for the top level type you're serializing and pass it to render: